abidfs/strapi-cms/README.md

-# 🚀 Strapi CMS
+# 🚀 UK Supreme Court Content Management System

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html)
 (CLI) which lets you scaffold and manage your project in seconds.

 ### `prerequisites`

-To use Strapi, it is necessary to have an active `MySQL` instance as the data source.
+To run this project, it is necessary to have an active `MySQL` instance as the data source.
 Fortunately, there is a convenient way to start a local `MySQL` instance using `docker-compose`.
-You can initiate it effortlessly by executing the following command:
+You can initiate it by executing the following command:

 ```
 docker-compose --file docker-compose.local.yaml up
 ```

-This will start the `MySQL` instance within Docker.
+This will start the `MySQL` instance within Docker on `localhost:3006`.
 Additionally, it will also start the `adminer` instance, which serves as a Graphical User Interface (GUI) for connecting to `MySQL` and exploring the database.<br>
 Simply visit http://localhost:7000 in the browser to access the `adminer` GUI.<br><br>

 ### `install`